-The Board of Directors annually review and approve the capital policy and the Market and Liquidity Risk Management Policy.
-The Board of Directors have ultimately delegated the responsibility for the strategic management of market, interest rate and liquidity risks to the Asset Liability Committee ("ALCO").
-The ALCO risk management strategy addresses the interest rate risk arising between asset returns and supporting liabilities and is designed to keep potential losses stemming from these risks within acceptable limits.
-Actual investment positions and risk exposures are monitored to ensure guidelines and limits are adhered to.
-Positions are reported to ALCO monthly and to MFC's Global ALCO quarterly.
+The Risk Committee of the Board annually reviews and approves the Capital Management and Market and Liquidity Risk Management policies.
+The Board has ultimately delegated the responsibility for the strategic management of market, interest rate and liquidity risks to the Asset Liability Committee ("ALCO").
+The ALCO risk management strategy addresses interest rate risk arising between asset returns and supporting liabilities and is designed to keep potential losses stemming from these risks within acceptable limits.
+Actual investment positions and risk exposures are monitored to ensure adherence to policy guidelines and limits.
+Positions are reported to ALCO on a monthly basis and to MFC's Global ALCO on a quarterly basis.
 The Bank invests in common equities based on limits set within the Investment Standard.